Top 10 Players Who Never Played in a World Cup

 10. Alberto Spencer (Ecuador/Uruguay)

-The Ecuadorian striker Alberto Spencer was one of the best between 1959 and 1970.
-During that time, he played 519 matches and scored 326 goals for Uruguayan giants Peñarol, winning seven times the national league, three Copa Libertadores and two Intercontinental Cups (what is now the FIFA Clubs World Cup).
+The Ecuadorian striker Alberto Spencer was one of the best of his generation.
+Between 1959 and 1970, he played 519 matches and scored 326 goals for Uruguayan giants Peñarol, winning seven times the national league, three Copa Libertadores and two Intercontinental Cups (what is now the FIFA Clubs World Cup).

 Alberto Pedro Spencer Herrera, who started his career in CD Everest, would still play in Barcelona SC, from Guayaquil, from 1970 to 1972 before retiring.
-He died in 2006, aged 68, and, after his death, the stadium in Guayaquil was renamed Estadio Modelo Alberto Spencer Herrera in his honor.
+He died in 2006, aged 68.
+After his passing, the stadium in Guayaquil was renamed Estadio Modelo Alberto Spencer Herrera in his honour.

 9. Eiður Guðjohnsen (Iceland)